 About the Artist

-Samantha received a 2006 GAP for production, presentation, and documentation of a new body of pen and ink with watercolor drawings.
-Scherer is investigating how the media imprints our imaginations and perceptions of fame.
-Tentatively entitled “Weekly Victims”, Scherer’s new pieces will focus on the weekly television series Law and Order from which she will create framed drawings based on the more than 370 murder victims (and counting) depicted on the show over the course of its run (the longest in television history).
+Samantha received 2006 GAP Award funding for production, presentation, and documentation of a new body of pen and ink with watercolor drawings.
+She is investigating how the media imprints our imaginations and perceptions of fame.
+Tentatively entitled “Weekly Victims”, her new pieces will focus on the weekly television series Law and Order from which she will create framed drawings based on the more than 370 murder victims (and counting) depicted on the show over the course of its run (the longest in television history).
 The installation was part of a show at Kirkland Arts Center Help me, I’m Hurt in 2007.

 Information included above was provided by artist at the time of application.